Slovenian Democratic Party: Economic policy

 SDS has been described as broadly pro-market, and its economic policies have been characterised as neoliberal.
 SDS advocates for lower taxes and speeding up privatisation efforts.

 Social policy

 SDS introduced legislation allowing for same-sex civil unions while in government, but has opposed recognition of same-sex marriages.
 PM Janša was one of the few EU leaders to explicitly back the Hungarian government's right to prohibit the portrayal of LGBT persons and topics in mass media which could be seen by children.

 Education policy

-SDS advocates for the introduction of educational programs that would introduce "patriotic education from kindergarten through high school".
-The party holds that all expenses of compulsory curricular programs in private schools should be bourne by the state.
+SDS advocates the introduction of educational programs that would introduce "patriotic education from kindergarten through high school".
+The party holds that all expenses of compulsory curricular programs in private schools should be borne by the state.

 National security

 Janša has expressed strong support for the re-instatement of mandatory military service for males with service lasting at least 6 months (with an option of 12 months of civil service for conscientious objectors).

 In early 2016, SDS proposed the establishment of a national guard composed of some 25,000 "patriotic" volunteers.
 The guard would replace all current reserve formations of the Slovene armed forces, would be under direct command of the general staff, and would be mobilised during natural disasters or during "altered national security states" (like the European refugee crisis, which was ongoing at the time).
 Both sexes could enlist.
 MP Žan Mahnič stated the establishment of the formation was a priority of the party's electoral platform.
 The proposal was prompted by worsening global national security prospects, in part due to the "migrant crisis", an SDS representative claimed.
 Government representatives argued that such a formation is unnecessary as the current reserve formations are sufficient.